 DEVELOPING A COST DATABASE FOR YOUR CONSTRUCTION ESTIMATES

-In this post (How to Estimate a Construction Project with Subcontractors), I discussed how to use the prices you receive from your subcontractors to develop a database of costs for their associated scopes of work.
+In this previous post, I discussed how to use the prices you receive from your subcontractors to develop a database of costs for their associated scopes of work.

 Much like developing a database for subcontractor pricing, the steps listed below will help you develop a unit cost or unit price database for your construction business.

 Note: A unit-based cost does not include the markup.
 A unit-based price includes the unit cost of the item with the markup applied.